Uncontested Divorce Focuses On Resolving Disputes Without Litigating

 The slightly longer answer is that many uncontested divorces don’t start out with complete agreement between spouses.
 Many couples are aware of the benefits of uncontested divorce — lower cost, less stress and more control over the agreements that must be reached being among the most important positive aspects.
 But you may need some clarification on New York laws and some assistance reaching agreement on critical matters such as custody and parenting plans, property division or support.

-In an uncontested divorce, I represent one party.
+In an uncontested divorce, our lawyers represent one party.
 Your spouse may have his or her own legal representation or choose not to work with a lawyer.

-At Talmud Law, I provide that clarity and help clients work toward effective resolutions without the need to litigate.
-I have more than a decade of experience assisting residents of the Greater Buffalo-Niagara region with family law issues.
+At Talmud Law, we provide that clarity and help clients work toward effective resolutions without the need to litigate.
+Our attorneys have more than a decade of experience assisting residents of the Greater Buffalo-Niagara region with family law issues.

 Uncontested Divorce Is Trending For A Reason